dirtsimple/imposer/README.md

 Each `jq` block must be a valid jq filter expression.
 (If you want to do multiple things in the same block, separate them with a `|`. )

 For most things, though, it's both clearer and simpler to just use YAML and JSON blocks, leaving jq code for those rare instances where you need to manipulate the configuration in a way not supported by YAML or JSON blocks.
-For example, if you need to read one part of the configuration in order to set another, the only reasonable way to do that is with jq code.

 (For more on what you can do with `jq` blocks and shell scripting, see the [jqmd docs](https://github.com/bashup/jqmd).)

 Last, but not least, you can define PHP blocks.
 Unlike the other types of blocks, PHP blocks are "saved up" and executed later, after imposer has finished executing all of the state files to create the complete JSON configuration map.
 PHP blocks are individually syntax-checked, and can contain namespaced code as long as the entire block is either wrapped in  `namespace ... {  }` blocks, or does not use namespaces at all.